 12. Will I get deported?

 No. Minor traffic violations are not deportable offenses.
 However, the government is always coming out with new laws that affect immigration policy.
 So people who have been cited for a traffic violation should at least consult with an attorney to discuss how to safeguard their resident status.
-Learn more about the criminal defense of immigrants in Nevada.

 13. Should I fight my citation or just pay the fine?